13 — The First Impression

 The Invisible Text

 Root cause 1: Palette colors.
-Palette slot 15 was loaded from the vanilla background palette — shades of purple designed to fill the Charizard scene.
-Against our dark volcanic background, purple-on-near-black is invisible.
-Fix: create a custom gold palette (sPressStartPal) with amber tones that match the Ancient Ember theme.
+Palette slot 15 was loaded from the vanilla background palette — shades of purple designed for the Charizard scene.
+Against a dark volcanic background, purple-on-near-black is invisible.
+Fix: a custom gold palette (sPressStartPal) with amber tones that match the Ancient Ember theme.

 Root cause 2: BG priority.
-BG2 (text) was at priority 2, behind BG1 (background art) at priority 1.
+BG2 (text) sat at priority 2, behind BG1 (background art) at priority 1.
 The background art is opaque — every tile filled.
-Text behind an opaque layer is invisible no matter what color it is.
+Text behind an opaque layer is invisible regardless of color.
 Fix: swap priorities.
 BG1 to priority 2 (back), BG2 to priority 1 (front).

 Root cause 3: Tile 0.
-The copyright tileset’s tile 0 — the “empty” tile used for all the blank space — was filled solid with palette index 6.
-In the vanilla game this was fine (purple fill behind purple text).
-With BG2 now in front of BG1, every “empty” tile would cover the background art with a solid rectangle.
-Fix: zero the first 32 bytes of the 4bpp file, making tile 0 truly transparent.
+The copyright tileset’s tile 0 — the “empty” tile for all blank space — was filled solid with palette index 6.
+In vanilla, fine (purple fill behind purple text).
+With BG2 now in front of BG1, every “empty” tile covered the background art with a solid rectangle.
+Fix: zero the first 32 bytes of the 4bpp file, making tile 0 transparent.

 Three bugs.
 Three layers of the GBA compositing system.
-Each one perfectly reasonable in the original game, each one broken by our changes.
-This is the recurring lesson of ROM hacking: you’re not building on a platform, you’re building inside someone else’s carefully balanced house of cards.
+Each one right in the original game, each one broken by the new arrangement.
+This is the recurring lesson of ROM hacking: you are not building on a platform, you are building inside someone else’s carefully balanced house of cards.

 The Skip Handler

-One more bug, caught during testing: pressing A during the intro flash animation skipped straight to the gameplay scene, but the flame and ANCIENT EMBER sprites never appeared.
-The skip handler jumped past the FADEIN sequence where those sprites are created.
-Two CreateSprite calls and a #if defined(FIRERED) guard later, the skip works correctly — same visual result whether you watch the full intro or mash through it.
+One more, caught during testing: pressing A during the intro flash animation skipped to the gameplay scene, but the flame and ANCIENT EMBER sprites never showed up.
+The skip handler jumped past the FADEIN sequence where those sprites get created.
+Two CreateSprite calls and a #if defined(FIRERED) guard later, the skip runs correctly — same result whether you watch the full intro or mash through it.

 Documentation Day

 Not glamorous work.
-But the next time someone (human or AI) needs to touch the title screen, they won’t have to rediscover that tile 0 needs to be transparent or that BG2 must be higher priority than BG1.
-That’s the whole point of documentation: saving future-you from past-you’s hard-won lessons.
+But the next time someone needs to touch the title screen, they will not have to rediscover that tile 0 needs to be transparent or that BG2 must be higher priority than BG1.
+That is the whole point of documentation.

 By the Numbers

 18 commits to replace one screen.
 Half of them were wrong.
-That’s how you learn a platform — not by reading the manual, but by watching your changes disappear and asking why.
+That is how you learn a platform — not by reading the manual, but by watching your changes disappear and asking why.

 Back to README